polarsignals/frostdb/README.md

 ### Dynamic Columns

-While columnar databases already exist, most require a static schema, however, Observability workloads differ in that their schemas are not static meaning not all columns are pre-defined.
+While columnar databases already exist, most require a static schema, however, Observability workloads differ in that their schemas are not static, meaning not all columns are pre-defined.
+On the other hand, wide column databases also already exist, but typically are not strictly typed, and most wide-column databases are row-based databases, not columnar databases.

 Take a [Prometheus](https://prometheus.io/) time-series for example.
 Prometheus time-series are uniquely identified by the combination of their label-sets:

 ```
 http_requests_total{path="/api/v1/users", code="200"} 12